Facebook Creator app lets anyone become a better broadcaster

 We're entering a world of always-on broadcasting, on a ton of apps and platforms.
 Facebook's had an app called Mentions that allowed verified users and organizations to create and track video streams and engagement in ways that felt like what YouTube offers.
-The app can now be in anyone's hands: it's on iOS now, and Android soon.
+The app can now be in anyone's hands, and it's now called Creator: it's on iOS now, and Android soon.

-Creator is a stand-alone app that logs into Facebook and offers up a dashboard showing engagement stats and follower activity.
+Facebook Creator is a stand-alone app that logs into Facebook and offers up a dashboard showing engagement stats and follower activity, the company said in a statement Thursday.

 Wacky face filters and effects are in it, just like on Facebook's standard app.
 It's also a quick way to go live with anything you're interested in broadcasting from your Facebook account, complete with metrics and a message inbox.